Do you feel like this image – as if half of you is not there?

 If you feel a pang of jealousy that someone else is living their life in a more creative way, this is a sure sign that you’re not living your creative potential.
 I used to be jealous of other people who were making a success out of being creative and now some people are jealous of me.

 I know that when I get jealous of other people – it means that there’s an area where I’m not expressing my creativity.

 From this perspective jealousy is not bad.
 It is actually an opportunity for growth.

 How can you nurture the creative spirit that lives in you today?
 Take one small action.
 The take another one tomorrow.
 Keep taking those actions and before long your creative spirit will be fully alive in you.

-If this article has spoken to you, or if you have any questions, or there’s something you’d like to share please do leave a comment.
+If this article has spoken to you, or there’s something you’d like to share please do leave a comment.
 I love to hear from you.
-If you subscribe to comments you will also be able to participate in the conversation that may ensue.

 If you would like to connect with the creative spirit I describe in this article then I suggest you check out my upcoming events or make contact with me and I’ll suggest how you can get started.